General Data Protection Regulations Policy

 - Staff should take every opportunity to ensure data is updated.
 For instance, by confirming a customer’s details when they call.

-- Skratch AV Limited will make it easy for data subjects to update the information Skratch AV Limited holds about them.
+- Skratch Enterprises Limited will make it easy for data subjects to update the information Skratch Enterprises Limited holds about them.
 For instance, via the company website.

 - Data should be updated as inaccuracies are discovered.
 For instance, if a customer can no longer be reached on their stored telephone number, it should be removed from the database.